ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 - [check if the plugin implementing the value is loaded][debug-plugin-lookup]
 - [check if the descriptor associated with the value is registered][how-to-descriptors]
 - [check if the key prefix is being watched][how-to-descriptors]
-- for NB KVDB make sure the key under which the value was put is correct
+- for NB KV data store, verify the key used to put the value is correct
-   - could be a bad key prefix (bad suffix would make the value `UNIMPLEMENTED`, but otherwise included in the transaction input)
+- check if an incorrect key prefix is used.
+Note that an incorrect `suffix` renders the value `UNIMPLEMENTED`, but is still included in the transaction input.
-- [debug logs][debug-logs] of the Orchestrator (NB of KVScheduler), can also be used to learn the set of key-values received with each event from NB - following are examples for RESYNC and CHANGE events:
+- [check the debug logs][debug-logs] of the Orchestrator (NB of KV Scheduler).
+These can also be used to learn the set of key-value pairs received with each event from NB.

+Here is a RESYNC example:
 ```
 DEBU[0005] => received RESYNC event (1 prefixes)         loc="orchestrator/orchestrator.go(150)" logger=orchestrator.dispatcher
 DEBU[0005]  -- key: config/mock/v1/interfaces/tap1       loc="orchestrator/orchestrator.go(168)" logger=orchestrator.dispatcher